gdrosos/bloat-study-artifact/data-availability/README.md

 # Supplementary Material for "Bloat beneath Python’s Scales: A Fine-Grained Inter-Project Dependency Analysis"

-This document details the supplementary material for the research paper submitted to FSE'2024 titled "Bloat beneath Python’s Scales: A Fine-Grained Inter-Project Dependency Analysis".
+This document outlines the supplementary material which incorporates the data supporting the results of our research paper submitted to FSE'2024 titled "Bloat beneath Python’s Scales: A Fine-Grained Inter-Project Dependency Analysis.

 ## Directory Structure

 ### [project-data](./project-data/)
-- `project_dependencies.json`: Json file mapping each of the 1302 GitHub projects to its set of resolved direct and transitive dependencies, accounting for 3,232 unique PyPI releases.
+- `project_dependencies.json`: Json file mapping each of the 1302 GitHub projects to its set of resolved dependencies, accounting for 3,232 unique PyPI releases.

 ### [callgraphs](./callgraphs)
 - Contains a sample number of JSON files representing the stitched call graphs of Python GitHub projects.